GopherCNM/Module5_PyBer-Analysis/README.md

 ## Overview of the analysis

 For this project, we are analyzing data for a ride-sharing app company named PyBer.
 Using a couple of CSV data sets and leveraging Python scripts, Pandas, and Matplotlib, we will help to tell the story using summary tables and chart visualizations.
-We will bucket the data based on city type (Urban, Suburban, Rural), and look to understand ride counts, driver counts, and fares over this period (January-May 2019).
+We will bucket the data based on city type (urban, suburban, rural), and look to understand ride counts, driver counts, and fares over this period (January-May 2019).
 We will also visualize weekly trends in fares from January through April, for each city type.
 Using our findings, we will present a summary and recommendations to our manager, Omar, and the company’s CEO, V. Isualize.
 These recommendations will be used to improve the company’s fare revenue, while also aiming to improve access and affordability for underserved cities.

 ## Results